Zinaida Serebriakova: Paris

 In the autumn of 1924, Serebriakova went to Paris, having received a commission for a large decorative mural.
 On finishing this work, she intended to return to the Soviet Union, where her mother and the four children remained.
 However, she was not able to return, and although she was able to bring her children, Alexandre and Catherine, to Paris in 1926 and 1928 respectively, she could not do the same for her two other children, Evgenyi and Tatiana, and did not see them again for many years.

 After this, Serebriakova traveled a great deal.
 In 1928 and 1930, she traveled to Africa, visiting Morocco.
 During a six-week trip to Morocco in December 1928, she created more than 130 portraits and cityscapes which she called “sketches,” drawn in haste as none of the locals would agree to pose, and only three landscapes for fear of straying too far from Marrakech.
-She was fascinated by the landscapes of northern Africa and painted the Atlas mountains, as well as Arab women and Africans in ethnic clothing.
+She was fascinated by the landscapes of northern Africa and painted the Atlas Mountains, as well as Arab women and Africans in ethnic clothing.
 She also painted a cycle devoted to Breton fishermen.
 The salient feature of her later landscapes and portraits is the artist's own personality — her love of beauty, whether in nature or in people.

 In 1947, Serebriakova at last took French citizenship, and it was not until Khruschev's Thaw that the Soviet Government allowed her to resume contact with her family in the Soviet Union.
 In 1960, after 36 years of forced separation, her older daughter, Tatiana (Tata), was finally allowed to visit her.
 At this time, Tatiana was also working as an artist, painting scenery for the Moscow Art Theatre.

 Serebriakova's works were finally exhibited in the Soviet Union in 1966, in Moscow, Leningrad, and Kiev, to great acclaim.
 Her albums sold by the millions, and she was compared to Botticelli and Renoir.
 Serebriakova rejoiced at success in her homeland.
 However, although she sent about 200 of her works to be shown in the Soviet Union, the bulk of her work remains in France today.

 Serebriakova died after a brain hemorrhage in Paris on 19 September 1967, at the age of 82.
-She is buried in Paris, at the Russian cemetery at Sainte-Geneviève-des-Bois.
+She is buried in Paris, at the Russian cemetery in Sainte-Geneviève-des-Bois.

-Tribute
+Personal life

-On 10 December 2020, Google celebrated her 136th birthday with a Google Doodle.
+In 1905, she married her first cousin, Boris Serebriakov, the son of Yevgeny's sister, and took his surname; Boris went on to become a railroad engineer.
+Together, they had four children.